CNAVLAB/CNAVLAB/README.md

-# CNAL Lab - Autonomous Systems Repository 🚁
+# CNAV Lab - Autonomous Systems Repository 🚁

 Welcome to the CNAV Lab's Autonomous Systems repository on GitHub!
 CNAV stands for **Control and Navigation for Autonomous Vehicles**.